Mikaela/mikaela.github.io/n/darkreader.md

 1. Font and more

 - Change font: yes
-- Font name: `ui-serif, system-ui`, or whatever fits the situation.
-I just get annoyed by other options.
+- Font name: Depends on the circumstances.
+Are you worried about I and l and whatever else looking the same?
+Serif.
+Legibility especially with reading difficulties?
+Sans-Serif.
+While system-ui generally maps to Sans Serif, I just get annoyed by other fonts.
+  - `ui-serif, system-ui`
+  - `ui-sans-serif, system-ui`

 In _Settings_ there is additionally _Detect dark theme_ option.